w3f/polkadot-wiki/docs/general/glossary.md

 ## Capacity

 The maximum number of nominators signalling intent to nominate a validator (and thus could potentially actively nominate that validator in the next session).
-This maximum number will equal the number of nominators necessary to oversubscribe a validator.
-Any validator which is "at capacity" or higher may potentially be oversubscribed in the next session; a validator that is not at capacity cannot be oversubscribed unless more nominators select it before the next election.

 ## Candidate